ChaseMor/pxt-arcade/docs/courses/javascript/orientation/logic.md

 This keeps if statements small and compact, but is usually avoided.

+## Student Task 1:

+1. Create a variable that stores a number
+2. Use an `if` statement to perform some comparison on this variable
+3. If the condition is true, print a message to the console
+4. If the condition is false, print a different message to the console

 ## Booleans

 In blocks, we saw that we could store the value of a boolean as a variable so that we could keep track of it.
 In JavaScript, we do the same.